Thiraput01/FastResume/README.md

 ### 🤖 AI Configuration (`lib/ai-config.ts`)

-You can fine-tune the AI behavior without touching the backend logic:
+You can fine-tune the AI behavior with the folloing configuration:

 - **Change Model**: Update the `AI_MODEL` variable (default is `gemini-3-flash-preview`).
 - **Tweak the Prompt**: Edit `getTailorPrompt` to change how the AI rewrites your bullet points (e.g., to focus more on results, specific keywords, or a different tone).